PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 **How to use these keys in our scenario:**

-1. Admins lock **web-server** with a public key (usually done by adding an entry in server), we see lock was public; anyone can break through if they have the private key, so protect your private key.
+1. Admins lock **web-server** with a public key (usually done by adding an entry in server).
+We see lock was public; anyone can break through if they have the private key, so protect your private key.

 ```bash